Leaf-Agriculture/docs/docs/sharedata.md

 #### 1 - Sharing Relation
 <img alt="Sharing Relation" width="50%" src={useBaseUrl('img/sharing_relation.png')} />

-The first step is to create a relation between the API Owners, from who owns the data - the sender (API Owner A) to the receiver (API Owner B).
+The first step is to create a relationship between the API Owners, from who owns the data - the sender (API Owner A) to the receiver (API Owner B).
 Check the endpoint [Create an API Owner sharing relation][3].

 The receiver API Owner (API Owner B) must confirm the relationship [changing the relation status][4] to `ALLOWED`.